-While mould can grow in a variety of conditions, the key component is moisture.
-Floods are breeding grounds for mould, but a small leak — such as behind the walls, around pipes, from leaking foundations or from within cold cellars, can also lead to fungal growth.
+While mold can grow in a variety of conditions, the key component is moisture.
+Floods are breeding grounds for mold, but a small leak — such as behind the walls, around pipes, from leaking foundations or from within cold cellars, can also lead to fungal growth.
 Airflow is another factor.
-If the air is stagnant and no fresh air can enter the space, this fosters the conditions for mould growth.
+If the air is stagnant and no fresh air can enter the space, this fosters the conditions for mold growth.

-I just had a home inspection and the inspector found black discolouration on the sheeting board in the attic?
+I just had a home inspection and the home inspector found black mold in my attic?
 What do I do if I find mold in my attic?

-Getting rid of mould will depend on where it’s located and the extent of the growth.
-Our main concern is identifying the cause.
-The common reason for mould growth in attics is improper ventilation.
+Getting rid of mold in the attic will depend on where it’s located and the extent of the growth.
+Our primary concern is always to identifying the cause of the mold.
+The common reason for mold growth in attics is improper ventilation.
 This can often result from blocked soffits or blocked gable and ridge vents.
 Make sure there are enough roof vents in the attic to allow for air to flow.
 Another reason can be if the bathroom vent is pumping air into the attic.
 Be sure to use a flex pipe that vents air from the bathroom outside of the home and not into the attic.
-Finally, leaks can also lead to mould growth.
+Finally, leaks can also lead to mold growth.
 This can result from improper flashing around chimneys or old shingles.
 Call us immediately should you, your home inspector or a contractor find mold in your attic.
 We offer numerous solutions for attic mold removal with our preferred method being dry ice blasting.

 Usually in bathrooms mould will start to grow up from the baseboard — because of gravity the water falls, so growth will generally start near the floor.
 We will have to first remove the baseboard and assess the damage.
 From there, we will go up two or three feet and remove the drywall and vapour barrier to investigate the extent of the growth.
 After we determine how extensive the growth is, we can devise a remediation strategy.